rudrarajsinh-gohil/Steganography/README.md

-#🛡️ Steganography for Secure Communication
+#Steganography

-Steganography is a cybersecurity technique that hides secret messages within ordinary files like images, audio, or video, ensuring covert and secure communication.
-Unlike encryption, which makes data unreadable, steganography conceals the existence of the message itself, making it nearly impossible to detect.
+- Steganography is a cybersecurity technique used to protect sensitive messages by embedding them within other digital files, such as images, audio, or video, ensuring covert communication.

-✨ Key Features
-🔹 LSB Encoding – Hides data within image pixels invisibly 🔹 Audio & Video Steganography – Embeds messages into multimedia files 🔹 AI-Enhanced Steganography – Leverages deep learning for stronger concealment 🔹 Multi-Layer Security – Combine steganography with encryption for added protection

-⚙️ How It Works
-🖼️ Choose a cover file – Image, audio, or video
-📥 Embed the secret message – Using steganographic techniques 📤 Send the modified file – Securely and discreetly
-🔍 Extract the hidden message – With the decoding algorithm

-🔐 Use Cases
-✅ Secure communication – Protect sensitive information ✅ Covert data storage – Hide messages in plain sight
-✅ Bypass censorship – Communicate without raising suspicion ✅ Digital watermarking – Authenticate media ownership

-This project brings modern steganography techniques to the forefront of cybersecurity. 🚀 Feel free to explore, contribute, and enhance its functionality!
+- Unlike encryption, which draws attention to hidden data, steganography conceals the very existence of the message, making it an effective tool against cyber threats and surveillance.
+- This project explores various steganographic methods to enhance security and minimize detection risks.
+Integrating steganography with modern cryptographic techniques strengthens data confidentiality, integrity, and resilience against unauthorized access, making it a crucial asset in cybersecurity.